JamJestJam/CodersSchool/STL/readme.md

-This iterator deals with streams `std::ostream_iterator<T>(stream, delimer)` you can use this to for example show container to default output.
+This iterator deals with streams `std::ostream_iterator<T>(stream, delimer)`
+You can use this to for example show container to default output.
 ```
 std::vector<int> v {1, 2, 3, 4, 5, 6, 7, 8};

-std::copy_if(begin(v), end(v), std::ostream_iterator<int>(std::cout, " "), [](int a){ return a > 2; }); // show on default output every element that is greater then 2
+std::copy_if(begin(v), end(v), std::ostream_iterator<int>(std::cout, " "), [](int a){ return a > 2; }); // show on default output every greater element then 2
 ```

-This iterator add new element to container `std::back_inserter(container)`;
+This iterator adds a new element to the container `std::back_inserter(container)`;
-You can use if you use algorithm that create new elements and you want to add them to container.
+You can use it if you use an algorithm that creates new elements and you want to add them to the container.

-## Algorithms that not edit container
+## Algorithms that do not edit container

 ### Check condition